socomsystems/documentation/admin_manual/configuration_files/default_files_configuration.rst

 .. image:: ../images/skeleton-files.png

-They appear on the user's Nextcloud Files page just like any other files.
+They appear on the user's cyfrSpaces Files page just like any other files.

 .. image:: ../images/skeleton-files1.png